 What exactly is VPN fingerprinting?

 VPN fingerprinting is the practice of identifying VPN usage by analyzing patterns in IP ranges, DNS behavior, traffic timing, and other network signals.
 It helps sites and networks decide whether you’re using a VPN and, in some cases, to distinguish between different VPN providers.
+How to use a vpn with microsoft edge on iphone and ipad for enhanced privacy and secure browsing on iOS 2026

 Can websites know which VPN I’m using?